TheBeachLab/selfhosted/doc/git.md

 git commit -m 'added file'
 ```

 Now `git branch` returns `master`.
 So we can push it to the bare repo `git push origin master`.
 And master branch will be created in bare repo.
 Now the bare repo is fully functional.
+You can now delete the server working copy and clone it from outside.

 ### Clone bare